-The company implemented SIMATIC IT Unified Architecture for Discrete Manufacturing (UADM) and Preactor Advanced Planning and Scheduling (APS) from Siemens Digital Industries Software.
+The company implemented Opcenter Execution Discrete and Opcenter Advanced Planning and Scheduling (APS) from Siemens Digital Industries Software.
 “We elected for minimal customization to keep costs down, so we had to adapt some of our business processes,” explains Lewis.
 “This meant that it was even more important to engage employees in the planning.”
 A multi-layered approach over 18 months involved individuals and teams at all levels in discussions to set expectations, build confidence and develop user training.

 Rollout of the pilot project began in October 2018 in the turbine cell that supplies parts to both the new manufacturing business and the service organization.
 Previously, each job was allocated a time and budget, and this resulted in a manufacturing route detailed on a piece of paper known as a “traveller.”
 At any time there were hundreds of travellers to manage, and it was important to know the location of each part, its in-process status and the priority attached to it.

 Nick Broom, head of service manufacturing, describes some of the issues faced by his team.
 “We had been constrained by systems that relied on paper, manual input and a range of spreadsheets updated by different individuals and stored in various locations.
 We therefore spent a huge amount of time establishing the accuracy of any data and were sometimes driven into decision making without really understanding the long-term impact.”